Study smarter with Fiveable

 Resocialization

-• Total institutions are the classic setting—Goffman's concept describes places like prisons, military boot camps, and psychiatric facilities where all activities occur under single authority
+• Total institutions are the classic setting.
+Goffman's concept describes places like prisons, military boot camps, and psychiatric facilities where all activities occur under a single authority, in the same place, on a rigid schedule

-• Can be voluntary or coerced—joining a religious order vs. being incarcerated represent different paths to the same process
+• Can be voluntary or coerced.
+Joining a religious order is voluntary; being incarcerated is not.
+Both involve the same basic process of identity replacement

-• Degradation ceremonies strip away old identity markers (civilian clothes, personal names) to facilitate reconstruction
+• Degradation ceremonies strip away old identity markers (civilian clothes, personal names, hairstyles) to break down the previous self and facilitate reconstruction of a new one

 Quick Reference Table